- 1 Overview

 |Classification||Less than 30% infection compared to susceptible checks in disease tests.||Between 30 and 50% infection compared to susceptible checks in disease tests.||More than 50% infection compared to a susceptible check.|

-A list of current clubroot-resistant varieties (as of October 2020)
+A list of current clubroot-resistant cultivars (as of November 2022)

 |CROPLAN (WinField United)|